nixworks/public/news/2011/01/3/index.md

 ##### Coptic Christians
 ### [Coptic Christians clash with police in Cairo and Alexandria, Egypt, as they demand more protection for Egypt's Christian minority following a New Year's Day bombing of a Coptic church that killed 21. ](/news/2011/01/3/coptic-christians-clash-with-police-in-cairo-and-alexandria-egypt-as-they-demand-more-protection-for-egypt-s-christian-minority-following.md)
-_Context: New Year's Day church bombing, Copt, Alexandria, Cairo, Egypt, police officers, Coptic Christians_
+_Context: Egypt, Cairo, New Year's Day church bombing, police officers, Alexandria, Coptic Christians, Copt_

 ##### Sudanese soldiers
 ### [Sudanese soldiers kill one woman and rape six others near Attash Camp in South Darfur. ](/news/2011/01/3/sudanese-soldiers-kill-one-woman-and-rape-six-others-near-attash-camp-in-south-darfur.md)
-_Context: Sudanese soldiers, South Darfur_
+_Context: South Darfur, Sudanese soldiers_

 ##### Palestinian rocket attacks on Israel
 ### [In response to the firing of a Kassam rocket from the Gaza Strip into southern Israel, Israel planes bomb three targets, including two refugee camps and a weapons factory in the Gaza Strip, injuring two people. ](/news/2011/01/3/in-response-to-the-firing-of-a-kassam-rocket-from-the-gaza-strip-into-southern-israel-israel-planes-bomb-three-targets-including-two-refug.md)